 Call a toll-free number operated by the company

-Connecting with a trained personnel via video conference
+Connect with trained personnel via video conference

 Provide the company with copy of a form of government issued ID that the company can check against a database (but the identification pictures must be deleted from the company's records after the verification process is done)